 - by setting its arguments to specific values in

 <arg_1 = val_1, ..., arg_n = val_n>(when remaining constant).

 <FACET_fun>uses one or more variable(s) to split a complex plot into multiple subplots.

 <LOOK_GOOD_fun>adjust the visual features of plots (e.g., by adding titles and text labels, color scales, plot themes, or setting coordinate systems).

 Actually, a lot of the generic template is not necessary for using

 ggplot() for generating a graph.
 A minimal template reduces to the following structure:

 # Minimal ggplot template: ggplot(<DATA>) + # 1. specify data set to use <GEOM_fun>(aes(<MAPPING>) # 2. specify geom + mappings

-A comparison of the generic and the minimal templates shows that most of a typical
+A comparison of the generic and the minimal templates shows that many parts of a typical

-ggplot() command is not necessary.
+ggplot() command are optional.
 In fact, the bare essentials only include some

 <DATA>, at least one